-The Psychological Considerations SIG meets annually during the APM annual meeting in November.
+The Psychological Considerations SIG meets annually during the CLP annual meeting in November.
 We encourage new members to join us at our annual SIG meetings as well as to participate in ongoing communications and updates between meetings via our listserv, which provides a forum for discussion and development/presentation of symposia, as well as an opportunity for networking, collaborating, and writing.

 Consultant-Liaison Psychiatry – November 13-16, 2019

 Psychological Considerations Bibliography